wso2-attic/ballerina-integrator/README.md

         // Out request payload
         outRequest.setJsonPayload(flightPayload);
-        // Send a POST request to 'Asiana' and get the results http:Response respWorkerAsiana =? airlineReservationEP -> post("/asiana", outRequest);
+        // Send a POST request to 'Asiana' and get the results http:Response respWorkerAsiana =? airlineReservationEP -> post("/asiana",
+            outRequest);
-        // Reply to the join block from this worker - Send the response from 'Asiana' respWorkerAsiana -> fork;
+        // Reply to the join block - Send the response from 'Asiana' respWorkerAsiana -> fork;
     }